EinAeffchen/Smol/README.md

     ```sh
     make up
     ````
-    The API & SPA are both served from http://localhost:8000/.
+    The API & frontend are both served from http://localhost:8000/.

 ## Usage
 ### Initial Scan